vinil91/duplicates/README.md

       .filter((key, index) => amountOfNumberEntriesInArray[key] > 1);
 };
 ```
-The idea is to filter array, when we traverse it left to right and reduce it to the the object, with property keys are elements value, and property values are amount of value entries in input array.
+The idea is to filter array, when we traverse it from left to right and reduce it to the the object, where property keys are elements value, and property values are amount of value entries in input array.
 ```
   let amountOfNumberEntriesInArray = input.reduce((accumulator, currentValue) => {
     if (!accumulator.hasOwnProperty(currentValue)) {